learning-zone/angular-basics/README.md

 #### Q. ***What is the purpose of Wildcard route?***

-If the URL doesn't match any predefined routes then it causes the router to throw an error and crash the app.
+If the URL does not match any predefined routes then it causes the router to throw an error and crash the app.
 In this case, you can use wildcard route.
 A wildcard route has a path consisting of two asterisks to match every URL.
 For example, you can define PageNotFoundComponent for wildcard route as below
 ```typescript
 { path: '**', component: PageNotFoundComponent }